nrjphwe/signalk-app/README.md

 # signalk-app

-The existing signalk-autopilot plugin is running and the web-page below is using functionality (signalk-autopilot.min.js) in that plugin as well as some other functionality in signalk.
+The standard signalk-autopilot plugin is used as it is, but a separate web-page has been made is using functionality (signalk-autopilot.min.js) in the signalkl-autopilot plugin as well as some other functionality in signalk.

-Connect to your Raspberry Pi via SSH Clone this repo: git clone https://github.com/nrjphwe/signalk-app
+To use this: Connect to your Raspberry Pi via SSH Clone this repo: git clone https://github.com/nrjphwe/signalk-app

-AThe index.html and app.py are to be copied to:
+Then the "index.html" and "app.py" files are to be copied to:
   ~/.signalk/node_modules/@signalk/signalk-autopilot

 **Three things:**